Code-Institute-Submissions/stiofanEimeid-routeRep2.0/README.md

 Further reading and troubleshooting on how to clone a repository from GitHub may be found [here](https://help.github.com/en/articles/cloning-a-repository).

+To cut ties with this repository, type ```git remote rm origin``` into the terminal of your editor.
+In order to verify the terminal has been removed, type ```git remote -v``` to determine which remotes are still connected.

 ## Credits

 ### Content